 What is a Sonker?

 Sonkers usually are made in a deep square or rectangular pan.
 They are known for being juicy, so the pan needs to be deep enough to hold all the juice!
-Another characteristic of a sweet potato sonker?
-The pie filling uses the water from the boiled sweet potatoes.
-Be sure to dip the cooked potatoes from the water rather than draining the water.

 Sonkers have a reputation for being juicy pies, and there is a sauce that helps them achieve their juicy status.
 It is known as milk dip.

 Milk dip is a white sauce usually made from milk or cream, sugar, a thickener, and vanilla.
 It is heated on top of the stove while the sonker bakes.
-Then the sonker is removed from the oven just before it finishes baking.
+Then, the sonker is removed from the oven just before it finishes baking.
 Half of the milk dip is poured over the pie.
-Then the pie is placed back into the oven to finish baking.
+Then, the pie is placed back into the oven to finish baking.

 - 2 pounds sweet potatoes (about 4)